terencel411/astr-gpu-acceleration/README.md

 # ASTR code
 Version 2.0

 ASTR code is a high-order finite-difference flow solver for compressible turbulence research.
+This project explores the usage of CUDA-Fortran to parallelise the ASTR code.

 # Download, Installation and Compilation
-Required dependencies: Fortran 90, MPI, HDF5
+Required dependencies: Fortran 90, NVIDIA HPC SDK, CMAKE

+The installation guide for NVIDIA HPC SDK can be found at [Installation Guide](https://docs.nvidia.com/hpc-sdk/hpc-sdk-install-guide/index.html)

-## Download the astr code:
+## Download the gpu accelerated astr code:

 git clone git@github.com:astr-code/astr.git